Balancing Screen Time and Family Time

 - Do activities that don't involve screens.
 Simply telling your child to get off his phone or computer doesn't engage him in a positive activity.
 Take a little bit of time each day to interact and communicate with your child.
 Get your child to help you with chores.
 Give him other activities to keep him occupied.
-Here are some activities you can do with your toddler, child, and your teen when you return home from work.
+Here is a list of activities you can do with your child when you return home from work.

 Other strategies you could use:

 - Become media-literate.
-Understand TV show and game ratings, educational versus non-educational content, and high-quality versus low-quality programming.
-Ensure that the content your child has access to is of high-quality, age-appropriate, and safe.
-Understand that not all screen-time is the same.
+Understand TV show and game ratings, educational versus non-educational content and high-quality versus low-quality program.
+Ensure that your child has access to high-quality, age-appropriate, and safe content.
+Understand that not all screentime is the same.
 Sitting and watching television for two hours is not the same as playing a learn-to-read game on a tablet, which is not the same as killing zombies on a game console.

 - Educate your child.
-You can even talk to young children about how too much screen is harmful for their eyes, concentration, brain, and language development.
+You can even talk to young children about how too much screen is harmful for their eyes, concentration, brain and language development.
 Talk about the addictive potential of gadgets with your children and teens.
-Talk about how social media features such as app notifications, auto play, and ‘likes’ are scientifically proven to compel us to watch/check in/respond right now or feel that we're missing something really important.
-Talk about the influence of advertisements that pop up on sites we visit, their impact on our thoughts and behaviours, and how they fuel a consumerist culture.
-Talk about cyber-bullying.
+Talk about how social media features—such as app notifications, auto-play and ‘likes’—are scientifically proven to compel us to watch or check in or respond right now or feel that we’re missing something really important.
+Talk about the influence of advertisements that pop up on sites we visit, their impact on our thoughts and behaviors, and how they fuel a consumerist culture.
+Talk about cyberbullying.

-- Teach self-regulation.
+- Promote self-regulation.
 Encourage your child to find effective ways to self-regulate his device use.
-Encourage him to reflect on the impact of his daily gadget use on his personal, academic, and extracurricular goals.
+Encourage him to reflect on the impact of his daily gadget use on his personal, academic and extracurricular goals.
 For example, could his goal be to cut down 15 minutes of social media scrolling every day?
-Encourage him to think about other judicious uses of his time, such as learning a new skill or pursuing an activity in the time he saves by staying away from gadgets.
+Encourage him to think of a judicious use of the time saved by staying away from gadgets—ask him if he would like to learn a new skill or pursue an activity like sketching.

 - Limit time.
 Access to gadgets should be viewed as an earned privilege, not an automatic right.
-It is a good idea to limit your child’s gadget usage to 60-90 minutes per day.
+It's a good idea to limit your child’s gadget usage to 60-90 minutes per day.
+This, of course, excludes the time spent on online classes or online homework.
 You can also negotiate with your child on when she can use gadgets every day, for example, after she cleans her room and completes her homework.

-- Teach good digital hygiene.
-Basic hygiene steps include keeping devices updated and safe, using anti-virus, keeping passwords secret, and so on.
-Ask your teen to spring clean his social media friends list every once in a while- if he can’t remember who a person is, or if he has never met the person in real life, or if he has never once had written communication with a person, chances are this person shouldn’t be on his friends list.
+- Talk to your child about good digital hygiene.
+Basic hygiene steps include keeping devices updated and safe, using antivirus software and keeping your passwords safe.
+Ask your teen to spring-clean his social media friends list every once in a while - if he can’t remember who a person is or if he has never met the person in real life or if he has never once had written communication with a person, chances are this person shouldn’t be on his friends list.

 - Install parental control apps.
-Regulate how your child is using a device by installing a parental control app, which places limits on the duration of usage, access to certain websites and time of use.
-These parental control apps also filter content, and can even block access to social media or games during homework time.
+Regulate how your child is using a device by installing a parental control app, which places limits on the duration of usage and restricts access to certain websites.
+These parental control apps also filter content and can even block access to social media or games during homework time.

-- Encourage face-to-face interactions.
-To nurture meaningful friendships and relationships, encourage your child to have in-person conversations (rather than simply texting).
-Also, help your child develop friendships across many sources - school clubs, youth groups or programs, sports teams, school holiday camps, and more.
-Teach her to prioritise in-person relationships over electronic ones.
+- Encourage social interactions.
+Help your child develop friendships across many sources—school clubs, youth groups or programs, sports teams, school holiday camps and more.
+Help her prioritize relationships with people she knows over faceless, electronic ones.